Art And Well-Being

-There are many different ways in which this work is described (art in health, art for health, art and health, etc) but essentially they are all about the effect that active engagement can have on the health and wellbeing of individuals and communities.
-As work in this area has grown, so understanding and measuring of its impact has grown and there are now a number of academics around the country (and world) investigating the impact that the art have on health.
+There are many different ways in which this work is described (art in health, art for health, art and health, etc.) but essentially they are all about the effect that active engagement can have on the health and wellbeing of individuals and communities.
+As work in this area has grown, so understanding and measuring of its impact have grown and there are now a number of academics around the country (and world) investigating the impact that the art has on health.

 Read the Charter for Arts, Health & Wellbeing here.

 We focused our art project on exploring arts and crafts and learning new skills, having fun and making new friends, so if you have ever thought about giving it a go just come along and say hello.